gtv140/NEXA/README.md

 <!-- ABOUT -->
 <div id="about" class="page hidden">
-  <h2>About NEXA</h2>
+  <h2>About NEXA Premium</h2>
-  <p>NEXA is a modern, safe, and professional investment platform.
-Earn daily profit through small to large plans with full transparency and security.</p>
+  <p>NEXA Premium Dashboard is a modern, secure, and professional platform.
+Earn daily profits with a variety of plans.
+All balances, profits, and transactions are safely stored in your device.</p>
 </div>

 <!-- POPUP -->